romerolae/ecommerce-2023/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please follow the guidelines outlined in CONTRIBUTING.md.

 ## Contact
-For any inquiries or feedback, feel free to reach out to romerolae@gmail.com or connect with me on LinkedIn.
+For any inquiries or feedback, feel free to reach out to romerolae@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/romerolae/) .